 - NO Exiting from the parking lots by way of marked Entrances.

 - NO Entrance to lots by way of marked Exits.

 - Any vehicle parked on walkways or grass areas without permission from the Public Safety Office or Officer will be towed at owner's expense.

-- All vehicle accidents on campus must be reported to the Public Safety, 706-272-4461.
+- All vehicle accidents on campus must be reported to the Public Safety Department, 706-272-4461.
 A Public Safety Officer will conduct an investigation into the accident.
-The same applies to accidents of bodily injury.
+The same applies to incidents of bodily injury.